-It is normal to experience sadness and anxiety during a disease outbreak such as this.
-There is a lot that is unknown right now, and uncertainty and unpredictability can lead to fear and anxiety.
-Some anxiety can actually be helpful in situations such as these.
-For example, anxiety can motivate us to wash our hands more thoroughly and practice social distancing.
+It is normal to experience sadness and anxiety during a disease outbreak such as this especially given how long this has gone on.
+There is still a lot that is still unknown right now, and uncertainty and unpredictability can lead to fear and anxiety.

 When to Reach Out for Help